leeaustinadams/mango/README.md

 `$ lein v update {patch|minor|major}`

 ## Deploying / Hosting
+### Without Docker
 Run `$ lein build-server-uberjar` and deploy the resulting `mango-{version}-standalone.jar` file.
 I just `scp` it to my Amazon EC2 instance and run it with `$ java -jar mango-{version}-standalone.jar`.
 You could so set it up to run automatically for your environment like [in this example](scripts/mango).

+### Building with Docker
+`$ lein build-prod-client`
+`$ lein build-prod-uberjar`
+`$ cp target/mango-{version}-standalone.jar target/mango-standalone.jar`
+`$ lein docker build`

+I haven't provided the configuration to push Mango to a Docker registry, I'll leave that up to you

+### Running with Docker
+1. Create secrets/aws-access-key.txt
+1. Create secrets/aws-secret-key.txt
+1. Create db-root-password.txt
+1. Create db-root-username.txt
+1. Create mango-db-password.txt
+1. Create mango-db-username.txt

+The values in these files will be used in configuring the Docker containers and Mango and should never be checked in to source control

 ## Changelog
+2021/11/26

+* Provide Dockerfile, docker-compose, and associates scripts and configuration to run Mango and MongoDB in containers

 2019/07/16

 * Integrate figwheel-main for developing the front end in clojurescript